Life Insurance for Skydiving

 Example Case

-A 35-year-old recreational skydiver with roughly 20 to 30 jumps per year was initially declined by a direct-to-consumer carrier that applied conservative adventure-sports rules.
-By documenting licensing, training, and a strong safety record—and placing the case with a carrier that evaluates recreational jumpers more accurately—we secured a $250,000 20-year term policy with only a modest flat extra.
-The result was savings of more than $400 per year compared to the first quote.
+A 35-year-old recreational skydiver averaging roughly 20 to 30 jumps per year was initially declined by a direct-to-consumer carrier that applied conservative adventure-sports guidelines and interpreted the activity as higher exposure than it actually was.
+By documenting his experience, keeping the jump profile clear and consistent, and placing the application with a carrier that evaluates recreational skydiving more precisely, we secured a $250,000 20-year term policy with only a modest flat extra.
+The result was meaningful coverage at a cost that reflected the true profile instead of broad assumptions.

-Take the next step: Complete our secure skydiving life insurance request form and let us shop the market for your best options.
-We also help clients who participate in other high-risk avocations such as race car driving and scuba diving.
+Take the next step: Complete our secure skydiving life insurance request form and we’ll shop the market for your best options based on your jump profile and overall health.
+If you participate in other avocations as well, we can coordinate the underwriting approach so your file is consistent and carrier selection is aligned across the full risk picture.

 Talk With an Advisor Today